Last Updated on 11/22/2023 by Glynn Willard

 It would take more than two weeks before it needed emptying.

-This was the perfect solution for a comfortable bathroom experience.
+This was the perfect solution for a comfortable bathroom experience by continuing our use of strong soft toilet paper.

 What If Someone Accidentally Puts Regular Toilet Paper In The Black Tank